...

 High 1 Resort has rentals for skis, snowboards, and all the gear you might need.

 The rental shop at High 1 Resort has everything you need.
-There are also lockers to store your shoes and clothes for the day.

 All geared up with ski and boot rentals from High 1 Resort.